 This module is assessed by a combination of examination and continual assessment.
-In order to pass the module students must achieve a minimum of 30% in the examination component, and a minimum of 40% overall for the module.
+In order to pass the module students must achieve a minimum of 30% in Coursework 3, and a minimum of 40% overall for the module.
 If students do not meet the exam and module requirements they will receive a QF outcome and will be required to take a supplementary assessment in this module, even if their module mark is above 40%.
+If you pass the exam but have failed the coursework, you may still fail the module, depending on the marks achieved, so it is important to complete the coursework.